hmercker/soultruth-hugo-0-118-2/content/contemporary-messages/messages-sorted-year/messages-2021/spiritual-metamorphosis-jw-31-dec-2021.md

 date: 2022-06-27 07:21:03+11:00
 draft: False
 hidden: True
-weight: 386
+weight:
 ---
 # Spiritual Metamorphosis

 December 31<sup>st</sup>, 2021

-Punaluu, Hawaii, Oahu, U.S.A.
+Punalu'u, Hawaii, Oahu, U.S.A.

-Received by Jimbeau Walsh
+John the Baptist received by Jimbeau Walsh

 I come in the love of God.
 I am the one they call the Baptist, the cousin of the Master, and the forerunner to those who became baptized in the New Birth.
 For the water I baptized with became through the Master the “living waters” imbued with the Spirit of God.